Consumer products M&A matchmaking

 |Type 4.
 Acquisition of a target of comparable size, but different business model||Transformation||Fast|

-M&A decisions can’t be guided by a single factor.
+Consumer products M&A decisions can’t be guided by a single factor.
 Scale, synergy, competition, and price should all be considerations in any transaction.
-And many successful deal makers don’t limit their activity to targets with similar business models.
+And many successful deal makers don’t limit their M&A strategy to targets with similar business models.

-Coherence at every step of the M&A process
+Coherence at every step of the consumer products M&A process

 Business model re-alignment—subsequent to a significant M&A transaction—is a critical requirement for sustained and efficient value generation.
 And companies that don’t do that are often forced into it by the board of directors and activist shareholders.